Coming or Going

-An essay of lament (plus a fair bit of reporting) about the lost glories of Illinois’s long-gone passenger trains and a plea that Congress, as the published subtitle put it, quit arguing about Amtrak and start thinking about trains fits for a modern nation.
-Sharp-eyed readers wil note that I repeated the substance of a joke I used in a Reader piece about Amtrak in 1991.
+An essay of lament (plus a fair bit of reporting) about the lost glories of Illinois’s long-gone passenger trains, wrapped around a plea that Congress, as the published subtitle put it, quit arguing about Amtrak and start thinking about trains fits for a modern nation.
+Sharp-eyed readers will note that I repeated the substance of a joke I used in a Reader piece about Amtrak in 1991.
 I am deeply, deeply sorry.

 A traveler’s mind can drift when she’s sitting on the siding outside Dwight, waiting for a freight train to pass while the meeting she was supposed to attend in Chicago begins without her.
 She might daydream of the Amtrak board of directors, trapped aboard the Ann Rutledge because of “signal problems,” pummeling each other over the last three chicken salad sandwiches in the Amcafe.
 But more often, she dreams of a comfortable and reliable passenger train that runs often and on time.

-Such trains used to run in Illinois, by the hundreds, and they might again, if Congress ever quits arguing about Amtrak and starts thinking about trains.
+Such trains used to run in Illinois, by the hundreds.
+Illinois still has more miles of track than any other state, but what survives is a fraction of the system—25,000 miles in 1935—that once made a rail map of Illinois look like a cracked table platter.
+But the trains might run again, if Congress ever quits arguing about Amtrak and starts thinking about trains.

 It was not, in other words, the car that killed the passenger train, but the highway.
-The new roads, specifically the early ‘‘superhighways’’ that evolved into the Interstate Highway System, made intercity car travel fast enough and pleasant enough to be a viable alternative to trains.
+Private railroads were left to fund their own maintenance but the automobile had its tracks laid, as it were, courtesy of the taxpayer.
+The new public roads, specifically the early ‘‘superhighways’’ that evolved into the Interstate Highway System, made intercity car travel fast enough and pleasant enough to be a viable alternative to trains.
 Just as important from an economic point of view, the interstates opened up the nation to the long-distance freight-hauling truck, which took a revenue stream that had subsidized the railroads’ passenger operations.

 So it is useful to recall, while staring out the train window at cars on 1-55 as they outpace rail travelers headed to Chicago, that cars today are easy and cheap to use because government has spent billions to make them so, and trains are not convenient to use because government has not spent billions to make them so.

 The sensibleness of such a rail web in our part of the Midwest is manifest.
 Several of the country’s biggest cities stand within 500 miles or so of Chicago.
 These distances are too long to drive conveniently, and not quite long enough to justify the hassle of flying.
-Intercity trips of such length are admirably served by high-speed trains.
-Many of those trips are now being made by air.
+Intercity trips of such length, many of which are now made by air, are admirably served by high-speed trains in parts of Europe and Asia.
 A trip to Cleveland from Chicago takes only 50 minutes in the air but requires two hours of hassle at each end, not counting the time it takes to get lost on the way to the airports; a “supertrain” could cover that distance with time to spare, and deliver riders downtown to boot.
 The Japanese bullet train that links Sapporo and Hakodate covers 200 miles in three hours and stole the market for air service between the two cities.
 When France opened its first TGV line between Paris and Lyon in the early 1980s, the nation’s domestic airline had to cut back on its service because the TGV was faster than flying.
 Eurostar, operator of the “chunnel” trains, carries some two-thirds of the people who travel back and forth between London and Paris.